 MIST is located at Mirpur Cantonment, northwest edge of the greater Dhaka city, a hub of knowledge for the armed forces.
 Mirpur Cantonment is a small, calm and quiet education village and free from all possible pollution of a city life.
 A garland like lake with migratory birds, three sides with extended green fields in the summer and water bodies in the rainy season, whistling birds on the tree branches and overall bounty of nature adds to the already existing splendid academic atmosphere.
-Other neighbouring academic institutions are National Defence College (NDC) and Defense Services Command and Staff College (DSCSC) - two international standard education centers.
+Other neighbouring academic institutions are National Defence College (NDC) and Defense Services Command and Staff College (DSCSC) and Bangladesh University of Professionals (BUP) - three international standard education centers.